 Lithiasiccholecystitis can have many types of complications, one of them being the formation of bilioenteric fistulas, which can evolve to a bowel obstruction.
+Gallstone ileus was first described in 1964 by Bartholin.
 It is a serious and rare complication arising from a previous episode of acute cholecystitis, followed by the inflammation of the tissues that surround the gallbladder, forming adhesions between the gallbladder and the small bowel.
 The inflammatory tissue binds to all the surrounding tissues, creating multiples adherences onto the gallbladder and the small bowel.
 The gallstone gradually erodes the gallbladder and the walls of the bowel, leading to acholecystoenteric fistula.
-The gallstone often migrates to the intestinal lumen and causes a bowel obstruction.
+The gallstone often migrates to the intestinal lumen and causes a bowel obstruction, a condition which is called gallstone ileus.
 The most common site of the obstruction is the distal ileum, close to the ileocecal valve, due to its narrower diameter.
 This condition is responsible for between 1% and 4% of all cases of mechanic bowel obstruction however, when considering the 65+ age group, the rate goes up to 25%, and to more than 30% in individuals over 70 years of age.
 It is a surgical emergency that affects mostly older and female patients.

 The mortality rates vary from 15% to 18%, with high variation due to age, comorbidities and late diagnoses.
 The former symptoms are vague and intermittent until the bowel obstruction becomes complete.
 Therefore, variable clinical manifestations can arise, depending on the site of the bowel obstruction.
 The most common symptoms are abdominal pain and distension, associated to nausea and vomiting.
 The diagnostic routine begins with simple abdominal radiography, in which Rigler's triad should be looked for.
-This triad is composed of ectopic gallstones that move according to the patients' position, pneumobilia and bowel distension.
+This triad is composed of ectopic gallstones, that move according to the patients' position, pneumobilia and bowel distension.
 The contrasted abdominal computed tomography is the best method for diagnosis, as it is possible to identify Rigler's triad.
-The treatment is surgical, aiming at the removal of the impacted calculus and the correction of intestinal obstruction, perforation and fistula, if possible.
+The diagnosis of biliary ileum is most often confirmed during surgery.
+The treatment is surgical, aiming at the removal of the impacted calculus and the correction of intestinal obstruction and fistula, if possible.